 The educational achievement gap for students of color is a national problem, and the gap is particularly glaring in Minnesota.
 African American, Hispanic, South East Asian and American Indian students are not performing at the same level as their white peers.
 MN has one of the largest gaps between the percentage of white students and students of color who score proficient on elementary and middle school state tests.
 The latest state-by-state numbers available from the U.S. Dept of Education (2015) show more black students from Alabama and Georgia meeting 8th grade reading proficiency benchmarks than their Minnesota peers.
 Of MN students of color who do pursue post-secondary education, less than half will graduate with a degree after 6 years.
 Financial aid is a strong indicator of college persistence for students from working-class and disadvantaged families; combined with recent increased tuition, educational financial support for students of color is more important than ever.

-In 30 years, 10,000 grants totaling $14 million have been awarded to 6,750 students who have studied at 104 post-secondary schools across the state.
+In 32 years, 11,000 grants totaling $15 million have been awarded to 7,500 students who have studied at over 100 post-secondary schools across the state.
 Overall, 63% of Page Scholars will graduate from their respective program in 5 years or less.

 Page Grants have been awarded to students of color from a variety of backgrounds.
-Learn more about eligibility requirements and how to apply for a Page Grant.
-The deadline for application submission is May 1.
+The application window opens Jan 1 - May 1.